rohany/StandardML-GPU/docs/index.md

 primitives, was the lack of necessity to maintain persistence of data throughout execution.
 Most of the time, a user does not need to make a new copy of a 1 billion element array every time it is modified, which must be done in a purely functional runtime.
-So instead, we decided to relax this contraint when it would interfere with perfomance significantly.
-Thus we perform mutation directly on the sequence given to avoid unecessary copying.
-If a user does not want their data dirctly modified, then they can use our interface to make a copy of thier data.
+So instead, we decided to relax this constraint when it would interfere with performance significantly.
+Thus, we perform mutation directly on the sequence given to avoid unnecessary copying.
+If a user does not want their data directly modified, then they can use our interface to make a copy of their data.
 To attain good performance, we sadly must do away with persistence often, since a large portion of these primitives are bandwidth bound.
 Any additional memory operations will just slow the performance down even more.

 #### Map, Tabulate, and Zip
-`map`, `tabulate`, and `zip` are all extremely data parallel operations, and  as expecte their GPU implementations benifited from this.
+`map`, `tabulate`, and `zip` are all extremely data parallel operations, and as expected their GPU implementations benefited from this.

 #### Reduce
 Our efficient implementation of reduce was inspired by this